-The Switched PDU family of products supports Lightweight Directory Access Protocol (LDAP), version 3.
-This support enables authentication with LDAP servers; user accounts do not need to be individually created locally on each device.
+The PT40 supports Lightweight Directory Access Protocol (LDAP) Version 3.
+This support enables authentication with LDAP servers; user accounts do not need to be individually created locally on each unit.

-This allows administrators to pre-define and configure (in each product, and in the LDAP server) a set of necessary LDAP Groups, and access rights for each.
-User's access rights can then be assigned or revoked simply by making the user a member of one-or-more pre-defined LDAP Groups on the PDU.
-User accounts can be added, deleted, or changed in the LDAP server without any changes needed on individual PDU products.
+This allows administrators to pre-define and configure (in each PT40 and in the LDAP server) a set of necessary LDAP Groups, and access rights for each.
+User's access rights can then be assigned or revoked simply by making the user a member of one-or-more pre-defined PT40 LDAP Groups.
+User accounts can be added, deleted, or changed in the LDAP server without any changes needed on individual PT40 units.